About

 Zazie Todd, PhD, with her late dog Bodger, in Nov 2019.
 You can read about Bodger in Wag. |

-Todd grew up in Leeds, in the north of England, and now lives in Maple Ridge, BC, Canada, with her husband, one dog, and two cats.
+Todd grew up in Leeds, in the north of England, and now lives in Maple Ridge, BC, Canada, with her husband, a dog, and a cat.

 Representation: Fiona Kenshole at Transatlantic Agency.